JerAguilon/jeraguilon.github.io/src/articles/markdown/ranking_interview_questions_by_cram_score.md

 but it's a pretty useless metric when you just want to prepare pragmatically.
 Studying for a particular company?
 That feature is behind a paywall.
-HackerRank's [Cracking the Coding Interview Course](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview) comes close, but I found that the questions are mostly too rudimentary.
+HackerRank's [Cracking the Coding Interview Course](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview) comes close, but I think the questions are mostly too rudimentary.

 As somebody who [interns](/professional) quite often, I've solved over 40 coding questions